Drignet/triangle/README.md

-# Cculate Are of a Triangle
+# Cculate Area of a Triangle

  ## A project using